KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 Another useful string method are the `.strip()`, `.lstrip()` and `.rstrip()`

-When we don't specify an argument, Python will strip all the leadding and trailling spaces depending on the type of strip method we use.
+When we don't specify an argument, Python will strip all the leading and trailling spaces depending on the type of strip method we use.

 ```python
 >>> n = '   Beautiful   '